 - Notify appropriate HCW/staff/departments within the site/facility as indicated by internal protocols (e.g., administration, OHS/WHS, IPC, pharmacy).
-This includes identifying any other professions working in the facility/on the outbreak unit that are not HCW (e.g., construction workers) and consulting with the Public Health Outbreak Team regarding appropriate recommendations for these groups. - Ensure adequate availability of all supplies through notification of appropriate departments. - Notify Laundry Services and Distribution Services of the increased need for supplies. - Ensure that HCW/staff (e.g., nursing, allied health, food services, environmental services, pastoral) are advised of relevant recommendations and work restrictions. - Ensure that outbreak signage Attachment 5.1 has been posted at the entrance of the facility/unit advising HCW/staff, other professions working in the facility that are not HCW, and visitors of necessary precautions. - Once the outbreak is declared, daily reporting of cases to the Public Health Outbreak Team (and to IPC as per Zone requirement) is required. - The facility will use the Facility CDC Outbreak Daily Report Portal (RedCap) (Attachment 5.2) to report respiratory illness for both HCW/staff and residents. - The facility will use the data collection for GI illness (Attachment 9.1) or a zone-specific line list, as appropriate to report GI illness for both HCW/staff and residents. - Facilities should NOT use the Facility CDC Outbreak Daily Report Portal (RedCap) for reporting GI illness to the EPH team. - The Public Health Outbreak Team will provide direction on how to submit case data and data on case updates (such as hospitalizations and deaths). - Residents requesting a pass to leave a site/facility may do so if the resident is asymptomatic.
-Residents should be advised that if they become symptomatic while away from their site/facility, they should contact their site/facility to request further direction before returning and seek medical attention if required - Inform residents' families/guardians/agent of facility outbreak status. - The Public Health Outbreak Team uses a variety of strategies to help control and manage the outbreak. - Outside of the infection prevention and control measures outlined in Section 3.1 other strategies that will be recommended by the Public Health Outbreak Team include: - Continuous masking for all HCW/staff - Continuous eye protection for all HCW/staff
+This includes identifying any other professions working in the facility/on the outbreak unit that are not HCW (e.g., construction workers) and consulting with the Public Health Outbreak Team regarding appropriate recommendations for these groups. - Ensure adequate availability of all supplies through notification of appropriate departments. - Notify Laundry Services and Distribution Services of the increased need for supplies. - Ensure that HCW/staff (e.g., nursing, allied health, food services, environmental services, pastoral) are advised of relevant recommendations and work restrictions. - Ensure that outbreak signage Attachment 5.1 has been posted at the entrance of the facility/unit advising HCW/staff, other professions working in the facility that are not HCW, and visitors of necessary precautions. - Once the outbreak is declared, daily reporting of cases to the Public Health Outbreak Team (and to IPC as per Zone requirement) is required. - The facility will use the Facility CDC Outbreak Daily Report Portal (RedCap) (Attachment 5.2) to report respiratory illness for both residents and symptomatic HCW/staff. - The facility will use the data collection tool for GI illness (Attachment 9.1) or a zone-specific line list, as appropriate to report GI illness for both HCW/staff and residents. - Facilities are recommended to follow zone specific outbreak processes for reporting GI illness to the EPH team. - The Public Health Outbreak Team will provide direction on how to submit case data and data on case updates (such as hospitalizations and deaths).

-- Masking for all visitors and DFSPs - Cancelling high risk activities e.g., singing, bus outing and large group activities - Residents to wear masks and practice physical distancing during low-risk activities (e.g., playing cards, participating in an activity or craft) during the outbreak - Additional measures maybe recommended at the discretion of the Public Health Outbreak team including but not limited to: - Physical distancing in communal dining area - HCW/staff active screening for symptoms prior to each shift during the outbreak - Active screening of visitors and DFSPs prior to entering the facility or visiting residents during the outbreak - Resident health screening upon return from absence - Masking for unvaccinated residents upon return from absence - Quarantine and or active screening for residents' admissions upon return from other health settings if that other site is on outbreak - During a COVID-19 outbreak close contact identification and management of residents or HCW/staff may be implemented to control the outbreak
+- Residents requesting a pass to leave a site/facility may do so if the resident is asymptomatic.
+Residents are recommended to be advised that if they become symptomatic while away from their site/facility, they are recommended to contact their site/facility to request further direction before returning and seek medical attention if required. - Exceptions to this recommendation may apply on a case-by-case basis in consultation with the Public Health Outbreak Team and site leadership.
+Additional precautions such as enhanced hand hygiene, masking and physical distancing are recommended. - Inform residents' families/guardians/agent of facility outbreak status. - The Public Health Outbreak Team uses a variety of strategies to help control and manage the outbreak. - Outside of the infection prevention and control measures outlined in Section 3.1 other strategies that will be recommended by the Public Health Outbreak Team include: - Continuous masking for all HCW/staff - Continuous eye protection for all HCW/staff - Masking for all visitors and DFSPs - Cancelling high risk activities e.g., singing, bus outing and large group activities - Residents to wear masks and practice physical distancing during low-risk activities (e.g., playing cards, participating in an activity or craft) during the outbreak. - Additional measures maybe recommended at the discretion of the Public Health Outbreak team including but not limited to: - Physical distancing in communal dining area - HCW/staff active screening for symptoms prior to each shift during the outbreak - Active screening of visitors and DFSPs prior to entering the facility or visiting residents during the outbreak - Resident health screening upon return from absence - Masking for unvaccinated residents upon return from absence - Quarantine and or active screening for residents' admissions upon return from other health settings if that other site is on outbreak. - During a COVID-19 outbreak close contact identification and management of residents or HCW/staff may be implemented to control the outbreak